Halfway Houses in Saint Helens, OR

 What services are offered at sober living homes in Saint Helens?

-Sober living homes in Saint Helens typically offer a range of services including structured living arrangements, peer support, access to counseling or therapy, drug testing, life skills training, and guidance on creating a relapse prevention plan.
+Sober living homes in Saint Helens may offer a range of services including structured living arrangements, peer support, access to counseling or therapy, drug testing, life skills training, and guidance on creating a relapse prevention plan.
 The goal is to provide residents with a supportive environment as they work toward sustained sobriety and personal growth.

 Are halfway houses in Saint Helens only for individuals recently out of rehab?